RT-1848/100PythonProjects/Day1-SimpleString&Input/task.md

+For This Project You will be creating a simple band name generator
 1. Create a greeting for your program.
 2. Ask the user for the city that they grew up in and store it in a variable.
 3. Ask the user for the name of a pet and store it in a variable.